retrotruestory/M1DEV/README.md

 with each step carefully sequenced.
 This allows for precise control over the execution timing of operations.
 16. Specialized Commands for Atomic Operations
+      >[!NOTE]
+>The compare-and-branch instructions exist largely to reduce code size.
+In most programs, it is extremely common
+  >to do a compare, followed by a branch to a nearby location.
+By combining the compare instruction with the branch
+  >instruction we can reduce program size (and make more things fit in our 64K-byte code space).

 The use of microcode enables specialized commands for atomic operations, such as "compare and branch" and "test and branch."
 These commands ensure that operations are executed in a way that maintains data